cryy/piksel/README.md

 Running `npm start` will tell electron to start the app.

 Packaging the app is done through [Electron Builder](https://www.electron.build/).
-For more information on how the pacaking works, check out the [GitHub workflow](https://github.com/cryy/piksel/blob/main/.github/workflows/node.js.yml).
+For more information on how the packaging works, check out the [GitHub workflow](https://github.com/cryy/piksel/blob/main/.github/workflows/node.js.yml).